Thodasa Badal Thodasa Paani: Plot

-On Noina and Arjun's wedding day, a big amount of money gets stolen at Mukherjee house and later it is revealed that Naina stole it.
-Arjun and his family leave and Chandana realises her mistake of blaming everything on Kajol and slaps Naina.
+On Naina and Arjun's wedding day, a big amount of money gets stolen at Mukherjee house and later it is revealed that Naina stole it.
+Arjun and his family leave without Naina.
+Chandana realises her mistake of blaming everything on Kajol and slaps Naina.
 The misunderstanding between Anurag and Kajol get sorted after a confrontation and Anurag warns Priyanka to stay out of their personal matter.

 However, Priyanka threatens him that she will charge Kajol on attempt to murder if he refuses to which he agrees.
-Meanwhile, Arjun's younger sister Amrita "Bulti" loves Kajol's brother Randeep aka Opu and Bulti's family oppose this so they take help of Kajol and Anurag to get married due to which Bulti is boycotted by her parents and Arjun but her elder brother Ayan supports her.
+Meanwhile, Arjun's younger sister Amrita "Bulti" loves Kajol's brother Randeep aka Opu and Bulti's family oppose this so they take help of Kajol and Anurag to get married due to which Bulti is disowned by her parents.

 Anurag's aunt explains him that if he and Kajol are meant to be together then they will.
-Anuragag and Priyanka's wedding rituals commence and on haldi ceremony Anurag gifts Kajol a necklace which his mother wanted to give her daughter in law but Naina and Priyanka notices the expensive necklace and insults her to which she leaves and vows never to meet Anurag again.
+Anurag and Priyanka's wedding rituals commence and on haldi ceremony Anurag gifts Kajol a necklace which his mother wanted to give her daughter in law but Naina and Priyanka notices the expensive necklace and insults her to which she leaves and vows never to meet Anurag again.

 The next day, Anurag tries to call Kajol to console her and apologize but she doesn't pick up his call.
 He tries to divert his mind on work and ignores Priyanka's calls.
 Later in evening, he met with an accident and calls Kajol and confesses his feelings for her and tells her about accident.
-Kajol rushes and takes him to hospital where doctor tells that he might not be able to walk again.
+Kajol rushes and takes him to hospital where he doctor says that he might not be able to walk again.
 On learning this, Priyanka breaks her marriage with Anurag.
-After gaining consciousness, Anurag is shocked to know that his legs are not well and Kajol calms him down.
+After gaining consciousness, Anurag is shocked to know that his legs are unwell and Kajol calms him down.
 He loses his self-confidence and thinks Kajol is helping him out of sympathy.
 He behaves rudely with her and tells her to leave him and marry someone else.
 But Kajol makes a plan with Anurag's father Abhishek and the director of the hospital to help Anurag gain back his confidence.
 She somehow brings him to the hospital and an emergency case arrives for which Anurag is called and not only does he do the operation successfully but also was able to stand on his feet due to a miracle.
 He gets to know that Kajol planned all this and apologizes for his rude behavior and requests her to support him in his physiotherapy.